aws-samples/aws-modernization-with-launchdarkly/content/010_introduction/16_workshop_next_step.md

 1. An AWS account with proper permissions
 1. A Github account
-1. A LaunchDarkly trial account
+1. A LaunchDarkly account or trial account

 In the next section, there will be instructions on how to set everything up, step by step.